-Lesson 3: Downloading the Websense Master Database
+Lesson 3: Downloading the Master Database

-New Admin Quick Start | TRITON AP-WEB and Web Filter & Security | v8.0.x, v8.1.x
+New Admin Quick Start | TRITON AP-WEB and Web Filter & Security | v8.3.x

-Use this lesson to learn about subscriptions and the Websense Master Database.
+Use this lesson to learn about subscriptions and the Master Database.
 The lesson includes instructions for entering a subscription key and creating a database download schedule.

-Before this tutorial can be completed, an administrator must enter the subscription key used to activate your Websense software.
+Before this tutorial can be completed, an administrator must enter the subscription key used to activate your web protection software.
 Entering a subscription key:

 - 1. Activates a partial version of the Master Database installed with your product. - 2.
-Activates your Websense software. - 3.
-Initiates the download of the Websense Master Database, which contains the category and protocol definitions that provide the foundation for policy enforcement.
+Activates your software. - 3.
+Initiates the download of the Master Database, which contains the category and protocol definitions that provide the foundation for policy enforcement.